gridsmartercities/python-serverless-template/README.md

     - In the *Primary source webhook events* section, click the external webhook link to go to GitHub.
     - In the *Which events would you like to trigger this webhook?* select *Let me select individual events.* and tick the *Pull requests* box only.
     - Click on *Update webhook* at the bottom.
-- If you have a Stg account, run the setup stack there in the same way you ran the stack in the dev account but with these value differences:
+- If you have a Stg account, run the *setup-template.yaml* stack there in the same way you ran the stack in the dev account but with these value differences:
     - In the *Parameters* section, enter the same values as in "dev", except:
         - "stg" as environment.
         - The value of "Related Account Id" is the AWS Account Id of your Prod account.